sendgrid/sendgrid-python/README.rst

 `APIKeys`_
 ~~~~~~~~~~

-List all API Keys belonging to the authenticated user
+List all API Keys belonging to the authenticated user.

 .. code:: python